tuanngocptn/sentry-telegram-webhook/README.md

 ## Custom Integrations Configuration

+- Create the new integrations check [HERE](https://docs.sentry.io/organization/integrations/integration-platform/#permissions) for more detail.

-- After you create the new integration then you need config some part like below image
+- After you create the new integration then you need config some parts like below image

 **Note:** _`<your-server-here.domain>` is your webhooks server.
 If you are running locally.
 You can use [Ngrok](https://ngrok.com/) for generate this._